lagru/Vivaldi-Thumbs-Replacer/README.md

 ## Dependencies
-This Python script was written for and tested with **Python 3.4**.
-It may work with a different version but if you want to be sure just use this version.
+This Python script was tested with **Python 3.5**.
+It should work with all Python 3.x versions but if you want to be sure just use this version.

-The script depends on the Python packages `os`, `shutil`, `json` and `sqlite3` which are all included in the standard library of Python 3.4.
+The script depends on the Python packages `os`, `shutil`, `json` and `sqlite3` which are all included in the standard library of Python 3.5.

 ## Using the script